gh-andre/KeePassFont/README.md

 ### Overview

-Visual Studio is buggy and inconsistent in handling forms and DPI settings and depending on the version of Visual Studio, it may not work as described.
+Visual Studio is buggy and inconsistent in handling forms and DPI settings, and depending on the version of Visual Studio, it may not work as described.

 Note that on a two-display system, the scaling of the primary display